push42/scriptshop_5m/README.md

 # 💜 Project 1211: ScriptShop 5M

+The website currently only is client-side, i will add a database and more soon.
+There isn't a way to purchase directly on this website.
+It acts like a portfolio where i personally display my bought scripts to resell them.
+I stopped having interest in GTA Roleplay and no longer develop for FiveM.
-The website currently only is client-side, i will add a database and more soon This is a private repository for the ScriptShop 5M project, a personal collection of scripts and utilities designed for use with the FiveM mod for Grand Theft Auto V.
+This is a private repository for the ScriptShop 5M project, a personal collection of scripts and utilities designed for use with the FiveM mod for Grand Theft Auto V.

 # 🔎 Preview